Ahmed-El-Zainy/machine-ticket-classifier/README.md

 ### The primary objectives of this project are:
 <details>
   <summary><b>1.
-Data Processing</b></summary>
-  Implement a strategy to generate labels from the text data.
-The labels should reflect key discrepancies or noteworthy information derived from the "Request Detail" and "Notes" fields.
+Data Processing: Implement a strategy to generate labels from the text data.
+The labels should reflect key discrepancies or noteworthy information derived from the "Request Detail" and "Notes" fields.</b></summary>
+  Techniques:
+  - Remove Null values
+  - Remove Duplicate values
+  - Remove Special Characters
+  - Remove Punctuations
+  - Remove Numbers
+  - Remove Arabic Stop Words
+  - Remove English Stop Words
+  - Remove Whitespace

 </details>

 <details>